Presidency of Alberto Fernández: Economic impact

-Due to the national lockdown, the economical activity suffered a collapse of nearly 10% in March 2020 according to a consultant firm.
-The highest drop was of the construction sector (32%) versus March 2019.
-Every economical sector suffered a collapse, with finance, commerce, manufacturing industry and mining being the most affected.
-The agriculture sector was the least affected, but overall the economic activity for the first trimester of 2020 accumulates a 5% contraction.
+Due to the national lockdown, economic activity suffered a collapse of nearly 10% in March 2020 according to a consultant firm.
+The highest drop was in the construction sector (32%) versus March 2019.
+Every economic sector suffered a collapse, with finance, commerce, manufacturing industry, and mining being the most affected.
+The agriculture sector was the least affected, but overall the economic activity for the first trimester of 2020 accumulated a 5% contraction.
 It is expected that the extension of the lockdown beyond April would increase the collapse of the Argentinian economy.
 On March, the primary fiscal deficit jumped to US$1,394 million, an 857% increase year-to-year.
-This was due to the public spending to combat the pandemic and the drop in tax collection due to low activity in a context of social isolation.
+This was due to the public spending to combat the pandemic and the drop in tax collection due to low activity in the context of social isolation.
 Schools were closed for over a year, and it is estimated that 1.5 million of kids abandoned school, a 13% of the total.

 Because banks were excluded in the list of businesses that were considered essential in the lockdown decree, they remained closed until the Central Bank announced banks would open during a weekend starting on 3 April.
 Due to Argentina's notoriously low level of banking penetration, many Argentines, particularly retirees, do not possess bank accounts and are used to withdraw funds and pensions in cash.
 The decision to open banks for only three days on a reduced-hours basis sparked widespread outrage as hundreds of thousands of retirees (coronavirus' highest risk group) flocked to bank branches in order to withdraw their monthly pension and emergency payment.